Nicknzk/BlOOPrint/README.md

 ## Aim

-We hope to make an **Entity Visualization** mind map specially catered to Java Object-Oriented Programming to provide future programmers with an app to efficiently plan out and keep track of their implementations.
+We hope to make an **Entity Visualization** mind map specially catered to JavaScript Object-Oriented Programming to provide future programmers with an app to efficiently plan out and keep track of their implementations.

 ## Scope